remotion-dev/remotion/packages/docs/docs/cloudrun/getregions.md

 ## Return value

-An array of supported regions by this release of Remotion Cloudrun.
+An array of supported regions by this release of Remotion Cloud Run.

 ## See also